-) S.S.

-JAN 31 2023 Before me, a notary public, for and in Quezon City this personally appeared:

-NAME GOVERNMENT-ISSUED ID DATE/PLACE ISSUED Mia Grace Paula S. Cortez UMID 0111-2975451-1 who was identified by me through competent evidence of identity to be the same person described in the foregoing letter who acknowledged before me that her signature in the instrument was voluntarily affixed by her seal as her free and voluntary act and deed.
+AN JUAN CITY ) S.S. -f and in Ouezon City this JAN 3 1 2023 personally appeared efore me, a notary public, for and in Quezon City this personally appeared NAME GOVERNMENT-ISSUED ID DAT E/PLACE ISSUED described in the foregoing letter who acknowledged before me that her signature in the instrument was voluntarily affixed by her seal as her free and voluntary act and deed.

-WITNESS MY HAND AND SEAL this day of 2023.
-A CONTRACTOR OF
+WITNESS MY HAND AND SEAL this \\\\\ day of \\\\\ 2023.